Foreign fighters in the Bosnian War

-The Bosnian War attracted large numbers of foreign fighters and mercenaries from various countries.
-Volunteers came to fight for a variety of reasons including religious or ethnic loyalties, but mostly for money.
+During the Bosnian War the region attracted large amounts of foreign fighters from around the world.
+Volunteers came to fight for a variety of reasons including religious or ethnic loyalties, or simply for money.
 Generally, Bosniaks received support from Muslim countries, Serbs from Eastern Orthodox countries, and Croats from Catholic countries.
 The numbers, activities and significance of the foreign fighters were often misrepresented.
 However, none of these groups constituted more than five percent of any of the respective armies' total manpower strength.

-Bosniak side
+Bosnian efforts

-Volunteer fighters often colloquially called "Bosnian mujahideen" were primarily from Afghanistan and Arab countries, though Muslim volunteers arrived from all around the world, including Asia, North Africa and Europe.
+Volunteer Muslim fighters in the Bosnian mujahideen were primarily from Afghanistan and Arab countries, though Muslim volunteers arrived from all around the world, including Asia, North Africa and Europe.
 Estimated numbers varied wildly, depending on sources number vary from 500 to 4,000.
 The military effectiveness of the mujahideen is disputed.
 Although, former U.S. Balkans peace negotiator Richard Holbrooke said in an interview that he believed the Bosnian Muslims wouldn't have survived without foreign help, as at the time a U.N. arms embargo uniquely diminished the Bosnian government's fighting capabilities - he called the arrival of the mujahideen "a pact with the devil" from which Bosnia still is recovering.
 On the other hand, according to general Stjepan Šiber, the highest ranking ethnic Croat in the Bosnian Army, the key role in foreign volunteers arrival was played by Tuđman and Croatian counter-intelligence with the aim to justify the involvement of Croatia in the Bosnian War and the crimes committed by Croat forces.
 Although the Bosnian President Alija Izetbegović regarded them as symbolically valuable as a sign of the Muslim world's support for Bosnia, they appear to have made little military difference and became a major political liability.

 Some originally came as humanitarian aid workers, while others were escaping criminal charges in their own home countries, or came to be prosecuted for illegally departing to a foreign country and becoming soldiers.
 They arrived to the region of Central Bosnia in the second half of 1992.